CadQuery/cadquery/doc/importexport.rst

 * *strokeColor* - Color of the line that visible edges are drawn with.
 * *hiddenColor* - Color of the line that hidden edges are drawn with.
 * *showHidden* - Whether or not to show hidden lines.
+* *focus* - If specified, creates a perspective SVG with the projector at the distance specified.

 The options are passed to the exporter in a dictionary, and can be left out to force the SVG to be created with default options.
 Below are examples with and without options set.